Foreword

 Strengthen asylum systems and refugee protection

-Support UNHCR’s strategy for strengthening national asylum systems, which DRC advocates is an effective step to counter efforts to weaken or externalize asylum procedures.
+- Support UNHCR’s strategy for strengthening national asylum systems, which DRC advocates is an effective step to counter efforts to weaken or externalise asylum procedures.

-Support sustainable refugee protection without constant reviews of the legal status.
-Longer term status/residence permits protect refugees against refoulement and support refugee self-reliance, including options for work and study.
+- Support sustainable refugee protection without constant reviews of legal status.
+Longer term status and residence permits protect refugees against refoulement and support refugee self-reliance, including options for work and study.

 -